stackhero-io/mosquittoApiAuthentication/README.md

 cd mosquittoApiAuthentication
 ```

-It's a good idea to check the `app.js` file content and change the default passwords, to avoid someone to connect on your Mosquitto server.
+It's a good idea to check the `app.js` file content and change the default passwords, to avoid that someone connects to your Mosquitto server.

 ## Deploy the app